 Also composed of spectacular semicircular volumes, the Centro Magma del Palacio de Congresos de Adeje was conceived as an homage to the waves of the ocean.
 This is a work into which local architects Felipe Artengo Rufino, Fernando Martín Menis, and José María Rodríguez-Pastrana incorporated a stone from the south of Tenerife, the chasnera.
 And at the church of the Santísimo Redentor in San Crístobal de la Laguna, where straight lines predominate, the power of raw concrete is leveraged to support high walls that let in copious amounts of natural light.

 The residential projects at Abama Resort also join this modern Tenerife architectural movement, letting the dominant volcanic terrain play protagonist, seeking open spaces, using local materials for construction, and finding ingenious solutions for the varying altitudes of the land.
-The architecture studio of Virgilio Gutiérrez Herreros and Eustaquio Martínez García was responsible for the design of the Bellevue and Las Villas del Tenis residential communities, each with its own distinctive style but coinciding in the privacy and comfort they offer to their residents.
+Modern architects Virgilio Gutiérrez Herreros and Eustaquio Martínez García was responsible for the design of the Bellevue and Las Villas del Tenis residential communities, each with its own distinctive style but coinciding in the privacy and comfort they offer to their residents.
 Corona-Amaral Arquitectos lent their hand to Las Atalayas, independent luxury villas whose location offers impressive views over the Atlantic Ocean.
 Los Jardines de Abama are the work of Coderch Urbanismo y Arquitectura, rising above the golf course as a magnificent lookout from which to contemplate the island of La Gomera from many angles.
-And finally, for those who want to be intimately involved in constructing their dream homes, prestigious local architects offer personalized service for the development of our Custom Villas.
+And finally, for those who want to be intimately involved in constructing their dream homes, prestigious architects such as Andrés Mazuelas and Leonardo Omar offer personalized service for the development of our Custom Villas.

 Landscape and architecture in perfect symbiosis